JessieVela/neat-starter/src/posts/my-first-post.md

 ---
-title: This is my first post
+title: This is my first post view
 description: Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
 Override the digital divide with additional clickthroughs from DevOps.